Imitative Planning using Conditional Normalizing Flow: Related Work

 \section{Related Work}

 \textbf{Trajectory sampling} techniques for planning attempt to construct trajectories from structured, parametric representations which are likely to solve the SDV's planning problem.
-One common method used for in-lane driving is to construct samples within a Frenet frame around a nominal path as explored by \citep{werling2010optimal} with traffic-adaptive velocity profiles for highway driving.
-A review encompassing these approaches including clothoid, bezier, and polynomial representations can be found in \citep{gonzalez2015review}.
+One common method used for in-lane driving is to construct samples within a Frenet frame around a nominal path as explored by \cite{werling2010optimal} with traffic-adaptive velocity profiles for highway driving.
+A review encompassing these approaches including clothoid, bezier, and polynomial representations can be found in \cite{gonzalez2015review}.
 In contrast to our approach, these methods typically involve hand crafting strategies for adapting the parameters of the trajectory representation to the planning problem.

-\textbf{Variational methods} which perform continuous optimization in a function space are typically solved with iterative strategies such as DDP \citep{jacobson1970differential} or iLQR \citep{li2004iterative}.
-These methods require the cost functions and trajectory representations to be differentiable and are restricted to finding local optima.
-A survey of this class of approaches can be found in \citep{betts1998survey}.
-Our work complements these methods since it requires a differentiable planner, can target multimodal cost surfaces to find the global optima, and the output can be used as an initial action sequence for further optimization.
+\textbf{Variational methods} which perform continuous optimization in a function space are typically solved with iterative strategies such as DDP \cite{jacobson1970differential} or iLQR \cite{li2004iterative}.
+These methods can only represent a small subset of the real world problems, i.e. convex problems or quadratic in case of iLQR, while most of the self-driving problems are non-convex.
+A survey of this class of approaches can be found in \cite{betts1998survey}.
+Our work complements these methods since we present a data-driven framework for planning without placing any assumptions on convexity of the problem.